 Choose options

-Theme: struggle for control - wars in Sicily
+Topic: Fight for control - Wars in Sicily

 Introduction: Matthew Beazley, 'Historical Introduction: Wars in Sicily'.

-Created by the gods and the land of giants, Sicily was a rich but deadly prize that dangled in front of many ancient powers.
-The unfortunate island would be subjected to a seemingly endless series of wars waged by peoples from across the ancient Mediterranean.
-For centuries, the Greeks and Carthaginians beat each other to exhaustion in the desire to dominate the island.
-Heeding the siren's song, the power of Athens would crash against the rocks of Sicily.
-Like a lover forced to choose between two suitors, Sicily would choose Rome over Carthage and thus hasten the end of the war.
+Created by the gods and the land of giants, Sicily was a rich but deadly prize dangling in front of many ancient powers.
+The ill-fated island would be subjected to a seemingly endless series of wars fought by peoples from all over the ancient Mediterranean.
+For centuries, the Greeks and Carthaginians pounded each other to exhaustion over the desire to dominate the island.
+Heeding the siren's call, the power of Athens would crash against the rocks of Sicily.
+Like a lover forced to choose between two suitors, Sicily would choose Rome over Carthage and thus hasten the

 Disappearance of the latter.

-Subject: Konstantin Nossov, 'Military Architecture as a Source: Sicilian Greek Fortifications'.
+Subject: Konstantin Nossov, 'Military Architecture as a Source: Greek and Sicilian Fortifications'.

-Greek fortifications appeared in sicily along with greek immigrants in the 8th century bc.
-The first city founded by greek colonists, naxos, boasts the oldest known examples of greek fortifications in sicily.
-Beautiful examples of later fortifications can be found at syracuse, selinus and gela.
-Greek fortifications in sicily shared similarities with greek military architecture found elsewhere, but there were also notable differences.
-The fortifications of sicily reached their peak in the period between 405 bc, when dionysius i came to power, and 211 bc, when syracuse and the rest of the island were captured by the romans.
+Greek fortifications appeared in Sicily with Greek immigrants in the 8th century BC.
+The first city founded by Greek settlers, Naxos, boasts the oldest known examples of Greek fortifications in Sicily.
+Beautiful examples of later fortifications can be found in Syracuse, Selinus, and Gela.
+The Greek fortifications in Sicily shared similarities with the Greek military architecture found elsewhere, but there were also notable differences.
+The fortifications of Sicily reached their peak in the period between 405 BC, when Dionysius I came to power, and 211 BC, when Syracuse and the rest of the island were captured by the Romans.

 Subject: paul mcdonnell-staff, 'savior of sicily - timoleon of corinth'.